 Note that the models used here are not necessarily good at reproducing the properties of galaxy disks out to these large radii.
-The model itself does not include an imposed threshold, and although it is an extrapolation, it should work reasonably well for low density regions and outskirts as long as there is no strong threshold effects and the mode of star formation does not change.
-In fact these models have been tested against observations of Low Surface Brightness galaxies in Boissier et al. 2003b.
+The model itself does not include an imposed threshold, and although it is an extrapolation, it should work reasonably well for low-density regions and outskirts as long as there is no strong threshold effects and the mode of SF does not change.
+In fact, these models have been tested against observations of low surface brightness galaxies by Boissier et al. (2003a).